chain4energy/c4e-docs/README.md

 # Chain4Energy Documentation

-A modular blockchain built for decentralized energy.
+A modular blockchain built for the decentralized energy.

 ## Get Started